MicrosoftDocs/visualstudio-docs/docs/containers/tutorial-multicontainer.md

           dockerfile: MyWebAPI/Dockerfile
     ```

 1. Run the site locally now (F5 or CTRL+F5) to verify that it works as expected.
-If everything works as expected, you see the message "Hello from webfrontend and webapi (with value 1)."
+If everything is configured correctly, you see the message "Hello from webfrontend and webapi (with value 1)."

 ## Next steps